 You’ll know you’re near the night market when you can smell the stinky tofu!
 Some people find the smell just too much to bear but it actually tastes great.
-No traveler can leave Taipei without trying this national treasure.
+No traveler can leave Taipei without trying this unique food.
 Be warned!
 It really does stink.

 Aiyu Jelly Drink